pfsense/pfsense/.github/CONTRIBUTING.md

 The pfSense project welcomes contributions, big or small.
 Members of the pfSense community frequently contribute bug fixes, enhancements, and documentation changes to improve the functionality and usability of the software.

-All of the pfSense project source code is on Github.
-We recommend potential contributors familiarize themselves with [the pfSense project git repositories](https://github.com/pfsense) and [Github in general](https://help.github.com).
+All of the pfSense project source code is on GitHub.
+We recommend potential contributors familiarize themselves with [the pfSense project git repositories](https://github.com/pfsense) and [GitHub in general](https://help.github.com).

 If you want to contribute but do not have a specific topic in mind, review the [list of open bug reports and other issues that are in need of attention](https://redmine.pfsense.org/projects/pfsense/issues).